 Here is a list of travel information you may find useful when planning your safari holiday tour of Kenya and Tanzania.
 If you require any further details or have questions on something not covered by this list, please get in touch with the Natural World Kenya Safaris team.

 Tourists must have a valid visa to visit Kenya.
 Your passport must also be valid for at least six months after the date of your arrival in the country.
-In 2017 Kenya introduced ‘eVisa’, the electronic tourist visa CLICK HERE , although you can still apply for a visa manually on arrival at the Nairobi or Mombasa airport in Kenya.
-The transition to the new scheme has taken longer than expected.
-This means that you can still apply for a visa on arrival at the Nairobi or Mombasa airport, or online before flying into Kenya.
+In 2017 Kenya introduced ‘eVisa’, the electronic tourist visa CLICK HERE .
+This means that you can apply online before flying into Kenya.

 All major Kenyan roads are tarred.
 However road surfaces vary depending on remoteness from Nairobi city and sometimes due to regular maintenance.
 Rain may also affect the state of roads.
 Many roads within the National Parks and game reserves are quite navigable.
 Driving time on Kenyan roads vary from one safari point to another and are approximate.
 They vary depending on traffic and road conditions.

 Credit cards Kenya: Most major credit cards (MasterCard, Visa and American Express) are widely accepted.
 In addition to credit cards, it is advisable to carry easily convertible currency in cash.
 USD currency is readily accepted in many local outlets and can also easily be exchanged to Kenya shillings

 We advise you to contact a medical specialist or family doctor or even a licensed vaccination clinic well before travelling to Kenya.